Burla-Cloud/burla/README.md

 - Running code remotely with Burla **feels like local development**.
 This means that:
   - Errors thrown on remote computers are raised on your local machine.
   - Anything you print appears in the terminal on your local machine.
-  - Your python environment is automaticaly cloned on all remote computers.
+  - Your python environment is automatically cloned on all remote computers.
     This allows you to call any local python package in a function sent to `remote_parallel_map`.
     After installing once, environments are cached to keep latency below 1 second.
 - Burla is **easy to install**.